IAmContent/public/public-java/devices/iamcontent-pololu-servo-controllers/src/site/md/com.iamcontent.device.controller.pololu.maestro.usb.md

 _AbstractUsbPololuMaestroServoCard_ uses Pololu's Native USB protocol to partially implement the [PololuMaestroServoCard](com.iamcontent.device.controller.pololu.maestro.md) functions.
 Functions that require different implementations for different card types are implemented by the concrete subclasses _UsbPololuMicroMaestroServoCard_ and _UsbPololuMiniMaestroServoCard_.

-_UsbPololuMaestroServoCards_ provides factory methods for creating the correct concrete implementation for a given _UsbDevice_ (or, alernatively, the first Pololu Maestro _UsbDevice_ that is found).
+_UsbPololuMaestroServoCards_ provides factory methods for creating the correct concrete implementation for a given _UsbDevice_ (or, alternatively, for the first Pololu Maestro _UsbDevice_ that is found).

 ---